 In 1775, at the beginning of hostilities between England and her American colonies that became the American War of Independence, the whole area we know today as Ontario, was part of the province of Québec.
 The area was an unmapped wilderness, and is said to have contained a population of less than two thousand white persons.
 With the war came the arrival of refugees — a steady flow of people crossed the border seeking protection because of their wish to remain loyal to the British Crown.
 These people, amidst hardship and struggles chose to begin life anew.
 It is believed that as many as 10,000 of these patriots of Loyalists settled in Canada within a year of the conclusion of the war in 1783.
 These Loyalists were a very “mixed” group of people, some were long established in English-speaking America, others such as the Scots and Germans were more recent arrivals in the New World.
 Some of them were prosperous business men, but many of them were soldiers and farmers from the backwoods of the American colonies, well adapted to a life of pioneering.
 Some emigrated to Canada because they feared their religious faith or political convictions might be compromised by association with republicanism, while another group, made up of displaced British officials and military veterans, set out for the “northern dominion” simply because they had no other choice in the matter.

 During the years of the war, the refugees were billeted in the Fort at Niagara and in the surrounding area.
-Once all threat of war had passed, these people were not slow to realize that the Peninsula was a desirable area with its fertile soil and moderate climate.
+Once all threat of war had passed, these people were not slow to realise that the Peninsula was a desirable area with its fertile soil and moderate climate.
 Small settlements sprang up along the shore of Lake Ontario and the banks of the Niagara River.
 Some of the more adventurous Loyalists were not content to remain in the locality of the Fort and began travelling westwards, following Indian trails or by coasting along the shore in open boats until they reached the western end of Lake Ontario, or the “Head of the Lake” as it became known.
 So before any official surveys of land were completed, people had chosen property in this area and were building shelters ready to begin life anew.
 Among these were the widow Ann Morden and her two sons, John and Ralph Jr., who had squatted on land in what was to become West Flamborough by 1787, and David Fonger who had settled in what was to become East Flamborough by 1783.

 With this large influx of people into the western portion of the Province of Québec, to secure better government and to provide every facility for orderly settlement, Lord Dorchester, Governor General of Canada, issued a proclamation of the 24th of July, 1788, dividing what is now the Province of Ontario into four districts (the land that was to become East Flamborough Township being in the district known as Nassau).
 It had become evident to the British government that vigorous measures were very necessary so that settlements for the distressed Loyalists could be started for it was now obvious that these people would never be able to return to their former homes.

 In each of the districts, Land Boards, as they were called, were established.
 The Nassau Land Board was at Newark (Niagara-on-the-Lake) and consisted of the following persons: Lieutenant-Colonel Hunter of Lieutenant-Colonel Butler, Peter TenBroeck, Robert Hamilton, Benjamin Pawling and Nathaniel Pettit.
-Their considerable duties included examing the loyalty and character of all persons claiming or asking lands for settlement, if approved the oath of allegiance was administered, and the surveyors were directed to locate the applicants on unclaimed lands.
+Their considerable duties included examining the loyalty and character of all persons claiming or asking lands for settlement, if approved the oath of allegiance was administered, and the surveyors were directed to locate the applicants on unclaimed lands.
 As many settlers had already located their families on land still unsurveyed, the Land Board also acted as a court to settle all land disputes arising from boundary quarrels.